 In the basics, I named a cookie sheet as one of the essentials for bakeware, things that go into the oven.
 But I also made a mistake in defining the difference between a cookie sheet and a sheet pan by saying the sheet pan usually has a higher lip around the edge.
 In fact, a cookie sheet is a sheet pan and a sheet pan can be a cookie sheet.
 See what I mean?

 Actually, I wasn’t really wrong.
 It’s just confusing.
 A cookie sheet is a type of sheet pan.
 But not all sheet pans have lips around the sides.
 A cookie sheet usually has at least one side with a flattened lip made into a handle making it easier to maneuver in and out of the oven.

 A sheet pan is basically a single sheet of metal, usually aluminum or stainless steel.
-They come is a variety of sizes and names.
-The most common sheet pan besides the cookie sheet is the jelly roll pan.
+They come in a variety of sizes and names.
+The most common sheet pan beside the cookie sheet is the jelly roll pan.
 Most professional versions have a one-inch continuous lip around all four sides.
-A full size sheet pan, according to common baking conventions, is 26 inches wide by 18 inches long.
+A full-size sheet pan, according to common baking conventions, is 26 inches wide by 18 inches long.
 These are usually used for large pans of rolls, biscuits or sheet cake.
 A half sheet pan, also the size of the standard cookie sheet, is 18 inches long by 13 inches wide.
 In between is a two-thirds or three-quarters pan, often interchangeable.
 The smallest standard size is a quarter sheet pan at nine inches wide by 13 inches deep.
 You often see these with a lip on only one side.

 Additionally, sheet pans can have a variety of surfaces or liners to keep food from sticking or make the pan easier to clean.